 Since the beginning, Detroit’s Thanksgiving Day Parade has been an almost unbroken tradition—there were two years during WWII when the parade was suspended due to the war effort and a materials shortage.

 In the time since Detroit’s first Thanksgiving Day Parade, the city has seen the closing of its sponsor, J.L.
-Hudson.
+Hudson and brought on a new one Ford Motor Company.
 The city experienced a mass exodus of retail from the city, fires, bankruptcy—a lot happened.
 And yet, on Thanksgiving day the city has never been too broken or bummed for a joyous celebration in the streets.

 On Thanksgiving day, we celebrate that which has never left.
 We march in the cold to a parade that has been this city’s heartbeat during its long hibernation.